JorgenHookham/grunt-experiment-1/README.md

-task-experiment-1
+Grunt Experiment #1
 =================

 Fiddling with javascript tasks.
 This is the most basic example of a grunt environment that I could think of.
 It's meant to be a way of introducing the most basic building blocks of grunt.

 ## Purpose
 The purpose of this experiment is to build the most basic FE task environment possible using gruntjs.
-Grunt runs task in the command line.
+Grunt runs tasks in the command line.

 ## Knowledge Contained Herein
 The essential knowledge to understanding the most basic grunt environment possible is the knowledge of two files and their functions: Gruntfile.js (or Gruntfile.coffee) and package.json.
 At this level it also important to recognize the implicit knowledge of how to work with source control aspects of the grunt task environment.